benkolera/talk-opaleye/code/README.md

                   WHERE (("isbn0_2") = 9781593272838) AND (("book_isbn1_1") = ("isbn0_2"))) as "T1"
             GROUP BY COALESCE(0)) as "T1") as "T1"
 ```

-Also don't forget that Querys are Functors so we can just fmap the result rather
-than breaking out into arrow syntax.
-They are also Profunctors,Applicatives and
-even Categories (you can compose them e.g. ```QueryArr a b -> QueryArr b c ->
-QueryArr a c) !!

 ### groupBy